We've lived with novel coronavirus for six months – an eternity in quarantine time.

 Even now, Covid-19 continues to surprise scientists, who have recently added brain complications to a list of consequences that include respiratory problems, GI discomfort, and effects on the kidney, liver, and heart.

 Between April 2 and April 26, scientists in the United Kingdom identified 153 Covid-19 patients who had neurological symptoms.
 Those symptoms included cerebrovascular events (like a stroke), altered mental status (a change in personality, behavior, or consciousness), or issues with peripheral parts of the nervous system (like nerves outside the brain).
-The study was published Thursday in the The Lancet.
+The study was published Thursday in The Lancet.

 Importantly, these symptoms were only seen in severe Covid-19 patients.
 And at this point, scientists are unsure of how many patients, on a population level, might actually experience these complications.